 Basic information and legislation

-Students in upper secondary school, vocational institutions and institutions of higher education can use student health care services in the municipality where the educational institution is located.
-Student health care also includes health care provided while a student is completing on-the-job learning and work experience periods.
+Students in upper secondary schools, vocational institutions and higher education institutions are entitled to student health care services in the wellbeing services county where their educational institution is located.